Jisna312/fund-manager-experience-performance/README.md

 The underlying mutual fund and CRSP datasets are proprietary and **not publicly shared** However, the full code pipeline is provided to illustrate the analytical and econometric approach.

+## Limitation
+Analysis shows sample selection bias, which is happening due to data constraints; I am working on solutions to remedy the sample selection bias.

 ---